 Refactoring & Multi-File Edits

-Cursor’s Composer mode handles architectural changes across dozens of files.
-When I renamed a core function used in 28 files, Cursor caught all references including dynamic imports that Copilot missed.
+Winner: Cursor.
+Cursor’s Composer mode handles architectural changes across dozens of files - renaming a core function used in 28 files, it catches all references including dynamic imports Copilot misses.
+Gemini’s Agent Mode offers similar multi-file edits but requires manual approval at each step.

 Debugging Assistance